 Endogenous androgen is responsible for the growth and development of the sex organs in men and maintaining secondary sex characteristics.
 Endogenous anabolic steroids such as testosterone and dihydrotestosterone and synthetic anabolic steroids mediate their effects by binding to and activating androgen receptors.
 In skeletal muscle, anabolic steroids regulate the transcription of target genes that control the accumulation of DNA in skeletal muscle required for muscle growth.

-Anabolic steroids also upregulate and increase in number androgen receptors, thus enabling increased training intensity, and thereby indirectly contributing to an increase muscle size and strength.
+Anabolic steroids also upregulate and increase the number of androgen receptors, thus enabling increased training intensity, and thereby indirectly contributing to an increase in muscle size and strength.
 They also have a stimulatory effect on the brain through their diverse effects on various central nervous system neurotransmitters, antagonism of glucocorticoids, and stimulation of the growth hormone-insulin-like growth factor-1 axis.

 Nandrolone decanoate and nandrolone phenpropionate are associated with the increased ratio of anabolic activity versus androgenic activity.
 Nandrolone decanoate is a slow acting anabolic steroid that was designed for the solitary purpose of increasing muscle mass.
-It acts by promoting nitrogen retention in muscles leading to an increase in muscle size, and provide joint pain relief by promoting the synthesis of collagen and the enhancement of bone mineralization.
-Nandrolone phenpropionate also causes an increase in growth of muscle, stimulation of appetite, and an increase in the production of red blood cells.
+It acts by promoting nitrogen retention in muscles leading to an increase in muscle size and provide joint pain relief by promoting the synthesis of collagen and the enhancement of bone mineralization.
+Nandrolone phenpropionate also causes an increase in muscle growth, stimulation of appetite, and an increase in the production of red blood cells.

 Anabolic steroids are administered as oral pills, injections, creams or topical gels, and skin patches.

 Medications Not Approved by FDA for Medical Use